outfox/fennecs.tech/index.md

 ## Ok, what the fox? *Another ECS?!*
 # :neofox_facepalm: We know... oh, _we know._

-In a tiny nutshell, let's be real - this one just hits different.
-Straight up:
+In a tiny nutshell, we hope that this one hits different.

 ###  **fenn**ecs is an archetype-based [🔗Entity-Component System](https://github.com/SanderMertens/ecs-faq).